active-logic/activelogic-cs/Doc/QuickStart-Unity.md

 A `status` may be `complete`, `failing` or `running` (for 'continue'). a value of *running* causes execution to *yield* until the next iteration.

-Status expressions are invoked *frequently* - usually, within update loops.
-The next example shows using status expressions within a vanilla `MonoBehaviour` (a base class for behaviors in the Unity game engine):
+Status expressions are invoked *frequently*; below, status expresssions are used via `MonoBehaviour`:

 ```cs
 using UnityEngine;